sdss/lvmdrp/README.md

 ## Prerequisites

+This code is being developed/tested in an Ubuntu-based OS, using **Python 3.8**.
+We recommend you use a Python environment manager such as Anaconda or similar, in order to work on the same python version and to avoid cluttering the OS's python installation.
+We assume you are a member of the [Github sdss organization](https://github.com/sdss).
+We also assume that you have an SSH key set up on your local machine and registered in your Github account.
+If not, please follow [these instructions](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account) to set up one.

-To properly run the DRP you need to prepare your environment by following these steps:
+To properly install and run the DRP you'll need to follow these steps first:

 1. Download the current version of [LVM Core](https://github.com/sdss/lvmcore):

     ```bash
-    git clone git@github.com:sdss/lvmcore.git     # assuming you have an SSH key
+    git clone git@github.com:sdss/lvmcore.git
     ```

-    or
+    and set the environment variable `LVMCORE_DIR` pointing to the root directory `lvmcore` in your `.bashrc` (or equivalent):

     ```bash
-    git clone https://github.com/sdss/lvmcore.git # using HTTPS
+    export LVMCORE_DIR="path/to/lvmcore"
     ```

-    and set the environment variable `LVM_CORE_DIR` pointing to the root directory `lvmcore` in your `.bashrc` (or equivalent):
+2. Define this environment variable in your `.bashrc` (or equivalent) to point to your local mirror of the SAS:

     ```bash
-    export LVM_CORE_DIR="path/to/lvmcore"
+    export SAS_BASE_DIR="path/to/sas-root-directory"
     ```

-2. Define the environment variable for your mirror of the SAS:
+3. Download the current set of calibrations from the [SAS sandbox](https://data.sdss5.org/sas/sdsswork/lvm/sandbox/calib/) and add to your `.bashrc` (or equivalent) the following definition:

     ```bash
-    export SAS_BASE_DIR="path/to/sas-root-directory"
+    export LVM_MASTER_DIR="path/to/master-calibrations"
     ```

-## Installation

-This code is being developed/tested in a Ubuntu-based OS, using **Python 3.8**.
-We recommend to use a Python environment manager such as Anaconda or similar, in order to avoid cluttering the OS's python installation.
-We assume you are a member of the [Github sdss organization](https://github.com/sdss).
-We also assume that you have an SSH key configure on your local machine and registered in your Github account.
-If not, please follow [these instructions](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account) to set up one.

-If you are planning on installing the DRP on a different OS, please read the [troubleshooting section](#troubleshooting) before you continue with the steps below.

-To install the DRP along with its dependencies, you need to run the following steps:
+    where `master-calibrations` contains only MJD folders.

-1. Create a **Python 3.8** environment.
+4. Create a new python environment.
 This is optional, but strongly recommended.
 With conda this is done like this:

     ```bash
     conda create -n lvmdrp python=3.8
     ```

-2. Make sure you are in the intended **Python 3.8** environment and directory:
+5. Make sure you are in the intended python environment and directory:

     ```bash
     conda activate lvmdrp
     ```

+## Installation

+If you are planning on installing the DRP on a system other than Ubuntu (e.g., MacOS), please read the [troubleshooting section](#troubleshooting) before you continue with the steps below.

+To install the DRP along with its dependencies, you need to run the following steps:

-3. Clone the Github repository:
+1. Clone the Github repository:

     ```bash
-    git clone git@github.com:sdss/lvmdrp.git     # assuming you have an SSH key
+    git clone git@github.com:sdss/lvmdrp.git
     ```

-    or
+2. Go into the `lvmdrp` directory:

     ```bash
-    git clone https://github.com/sdss/lvmdrp.git # using HTTPS
-    ```

-4. Go into the `lvmdrp` directory:

-    ```bash
     cd lvmdrp
     ```

-5. Install the DRP package in the current python environment (see [contributing](#contributing-to-lvm-drp-development) section below for a replacement of this step):
+3. Install the DRP package in the current python environment (see [contributing](#contributing-to-lvm-drp-development) section below for a replacement of this step):

     ```bash
     pip install .
     ```

-6. Download the current set of calibrations from the [SAS sandbox](https://data.sdss5.org/sas/sdsswork/lvm/sandbox/calib/) and add to your `.bashrc` (or equivalent) the following definition:

-    ```bash
-    export LVM_MASTER_DIR="path/to/master-calibrations"
-    ```

-    where `master-calibrations` contains only MJD folders.

 ## Testing the installation